First visit or just haven’t seen us in a while?

 We are open daily, Monday to Friday: 8.45am – 5pm.

-The School of Medical Ultrasound team look look forward to welcoming you to AECC University College Ultrasound Clinic.
+The School of Radiology team look look forward to welcoming you to AECC University College Ultrasound Clinic.

 Get in Touch